back to Health Tips

 How much is too much?
 The mean oral lethal dose (LD50) of turpentine is reported to be 5760 mg/kg for rats (NIOSH).
 The LD50 iis the dose at which half of the test population dies.
 It is expressed in the amount of the product per unit of body weight.
 5760 mg/kg means 5.76 grams of turpentine per 1 kg of body weight.
 If we extend this to my body weight, 120 lb or 54 kg. (yes, I am a light=weight), then we have 311 grams.
 311 grams of water is 311 ml.
 Turpentine's density is 0.9 (water is 1.0), thus 311 grams of turpentine is 280 ml.
 280ml is 2.5 fluid ounces, or 1.2 cups.
 Frankly, I cannot imagine anybody drinking a whole cup of pure turpentine.
 It does give you an idea that consuming too much turpentine can give you a lot of problems.
 The Delware Health and Social Services writes that: "Fortunately, turpentine causes taste and odor problems before reaching toxic levels in humans."
 Nevertheless, keep it away from children.

-Jennifer Daniels, the big proponents of turpentine for healing, states that one teaspoon of turpentine is the maximum dose she takes, once or twice a week.
-She started noticing strange effects when she took more than one teaspoon.
-One teaspoon is 5 ml.
+Jennifer Daniels, the big proponent of turpentine for healing, states that one teaspoon of turpentine is the minimum effective dose (or the lowest dose at which you can expect to get results) she takes, once or twice a week.
+She started noticing strange effects when she took a little more than two teaspoons.
+One teaspoon is 5 ml. (from a radio interview)

 The National Park Service in Colorado writes in its Environmental Contaminants Encyclopedia, Turpentine Entry (1997), (based on scientific literature) that